AnantharamanLab/V-Score-Search/README.md

 ### Search and assign scores:

 1. Search annotations on V-Score-Search (https://anantharamanlab.github.io/V-Score-Search/)
-2. Assign VL-score of eggNOG to each protein.
+2. Assign V<sub>L</sub>-score of eggNOG to each protein.

 ### Explanation for scores:

 Probability formula for determining whether a protein is viral:

 y = 0.21 − 0.09 x + 0.069 x2 − 0.0038 x3
-(y: probability; x: eggNOG VL−score)
+(y: probability; x: eggNOG V<sub>L</sub>−score)

-For example, a 70% probability is indicated by an eggNOG VL-score of 3.97, while a 90% probability corresponds to an eggNOG VL-score of 4.65.
-If the eggNOG VL-score exceeds 3.97, the probability that a protein is viral surpasses 70%.
-Similarly, if the eggNOG VL-score exceeds 4.65, the probability that a protein is viral exceeds 90%.
+For example, a 70% probability is indicated by an eggNOG V<sub>L</sub>-score of 3.97, while a 90% probability corresponds to an eggNOG V<sub>L</sub>-score of 4.65.
+If the eggNOG V<sub>L</sub>-score exceeds 3.97, the probability that a protein is viral surpasses 70%.
+Similarly, if the eggNOG V<sub>L</sub>-score exceeds 4.65, the probability that a protein is viral exceeds 90%.

 ## Getting Started Part 2: Determine the probability that a genome sequence is viral